vyvzx/content-ops-starter23/content/pages/index.md

       - title: Feature Item Three
         tagline: This is the tagline
         subtitle: This is the item subtitle
-        text: |
+        text: >
           Learn from the tutorial and build your first awesome Netlify Create site.
         image:
-          url: /images/abstract-feature1.svg
+          url: /images/Spartan Warrior Unyielding Valor.jpeg
           altText: Placeholder image
           styles:
             self: